 For instance, you can automate approval requirements from a single user, or use forms to collect data to produce full reports.
 The tool also enables you to keep track of your team’s progress and helps in easy collaboration.

-For more information on workflow automation in Process Street, watch the below video: Workflow automation with Process Street!
+For more information on workflow automation in Process Street, watch the below video!

 Use Process Street for effective onboarding of your remote team